Critical evaluation of reference charge radii and applications in mirror nuclei: The mirror shift fit

 \section{The mirror shift fit}

 Extensive \textit{ab initio} calculations suggest that the differences in radii between mirror nuclei (mirror shifts) are proportional to the isospin asymmetry $I=(N-Z)/A$, at least up to $I\approx0.2$~\cite{2023-Mirr}.
 The experimental situation is not as healthy.
 In contrast with isotope shifts, which can be measured directly via optical spectroscopy, mirror shifts are difficult to measure with high fractional precision.
 To obtain them, one has to take the difference between the absolute radii of the mirror pair, contending with large experimental and theoretical uncertainties, which are emphasized in the previous sections.
-Nevertheless, with the reference radii given in Table~\ref{tab:rad}, $\delta r^2$ from the literature (the references are given in Table~\ref{tab:mirr}), and the re-calibrated neon differential radii given in Table~\ref{tab:Ne}, we have all the ingredients to test the linear theoretical prediction experimentally.

-The relevant data is given in Table~\ref{tab:fit}.
-We excluded the pair $^{21}$Na-$^{21}$Ne, as its uncertainty is too large to be of use.
-We also did not include the pairs with Cl isotopes, as their radii were determined from electron scattering experiments which are of limited reliability.
-The result of a one parameter analytical fit to the weighted mirror shifts is shown in Figure~\ref{fig:mirr}.
-It has a reduced Chi-square of $11.5/11=1.04$ indicating that a such a fit is not inconsistent with the data.
+Nevertheless, with the reference radii given in Tab.~\ref{tab:rad}, $\delta r^2$ from the literature (the references are given in Tab.~\ref{tab:mirr}), and the re-calibrated neon differential radii given in Tab.~\ref{tab:Ne}, we have all the ingredients to test the linear theoretical prediction experimentally.
+The relevant data is given in Tab.~\ref{tab:fit}.
+I excluded the pair $^{21}$Na-$^{21}$Ne, as its uncertainty is too large to be of use.
+The pairs with Cl isotopes were not included as their radii were determined from electron scattering experiments, the interpretation of which depends on the nuclear model.
+The result of a simple one-parameter fit to the weighted mirror shifts is shown in Figure~\ref{fig:mirr}.
+It has a reduced Chi-square of $11.5/11=1.04$ indicating that such a fit is not inconsistent with the data.
 The resulting mirror shift parametrization is

-The structure of this work enables to remove certain ingredients from the analysis to test their effect.
-We find that nearly half of the uncertainty given in Eq.~\ref{eq:fit} stems from that of the charge distributions, previously overlooked in the literature.
-Omitting it would result in a reduced $\chi^2$ of $2.3$.
-The second-largest contributor is the uncertainty in the differential radii, as extracted from optical isotope shift measurements.
-It originates mostly from the atomic factors and not the statistical accuracy of the optical measurements (see e.g.~\cite{2012-Role}).